Banking – security and fraud

 If you’re worried you were being careless because you fell for a scam, it’s still worth asking your bank for a refund.

 If you’re not happy with how your bank or credit card provider dealt with the fraud, you should make a complaint.

 If you’re still not happy, you can complain to the Financial Ombudsman on their website.

 There are things you can do to limit the risk of becoming a victim of fraud.
 Check your bank or building society's website for advice on how you can make your account more secure.

-If you bank online or on your mobile, find out how to keep your details secure from Financial Fraud Action UK.
+- find out how to keep your online banking details secure on the Financial Fraud Action UK website

-You can get more detailed advice on how to shop and make secure payments online from Get Safe Online.
+- get advice on how to shop and make secure payments online from Get Safe Online